sca-marshals/marshal-docs/marshals_handbook/handbook.md

 Fight with honor, fight often, and read the handbook!

-PARTICIPANTS’ SECTION
+# PARTICIPANTS’ SECTION

-I.  COMBAT AUTHORIZATION REQUIREMENTS
+## COMBAT AUTHORIZATION REQUIREMENTS

-A.  General
+### General
 1. All persons who wish to participate in SCA combat activities must authorize under the Society and Kingdom-of-residence authorization procedures.
 SCA combat activities are defined as armored combat, Society period fencing, combat archery siege, and marshaling.
 Other martial activities clearly falling within the scope above are also considered combat-related activities.
 Youth combat programs are not supervised at the Society level, but participation in such programs requires authorization following Kingdom-of-residence procedures.
 2. Each Kingdom shall establish a procedure to authorize combatants for participation in SCA combat-related activities.
 These procedures shall verify that the candidate is familiar with the following:
-a.
-Rules of the Lists of the SCA.
+    1. Rules of the Lists of the SCA.
-b.
-The Armor and Weapons standards of the SCA.
+    2. The Armor and Weapons standards of the SCA.
-c.
-The Conventions of Combat for the SCA.
+    3. The Conventions of Combat for the SCA.
-d.
-Kingdom-of-residence–specific Conventions of Combat.
+    4. Kingdom-of-residence–specific Conventions of Combat.
-e.
-Kingdom-of-residence–specific Armor and Weapons Standards.
+    4. Kingdom-of-residence–specific Armor and Weapons Standards.
 3. In addition to the above requirements, candidates must demonstrate the ability to function on the field in a manner that is safe both to themselves and to their opponents.
 4. Only a warranted or rostered authorized marshal may perform an authorization.
 This authorizing marshal must witness the authorization and execute the appropriate paperwork to ensure that the authorization is registered with the appropriate kingdom official.
 5. Authorization shall be registered with, and kept on file by, the Minister of the Lists or another designated official of each kingdom.
 This office shall be responsible for keeping properly completed waivers and maintaining the registration of authorizations.
 This office shall provide the Earl Marshal with a list of all current combat authorization cards upon request.